Nanferten/Environment/README.md

 # Environment
-Scripts and tools for setting up environments for myself.
+This repository contains any information and scripts to set up common environments.